 The split of the Subalpine Warbler complex (sensu lato) into three different species (i.e. Moltoni’s, Western and Eastern Subalpine Warblers) was proposed a few years ago.
-However, the split of the Moltoni’s Warbler (Sylvia subalpina), which is the most divergent of the three, is currently the only widely accepted split.
+However, currently the Moltoni’s Warbler (Sylvia subalpina), which is the most divergent of the three taxa, is the only widely adopted split by different taxonomic authorities.

 “Subalpine Warblers” in Morocco

 Of the five taxa of the Subalpine Warbler complex (sensu Svensson 2013), only three taxa were cited in the Birds of Morocco (Thévenot et al. 2003): the breeding inornata, the common migrant S. c. cantillans [now iberiae] and the accidental winter visitor S. c. moltonii.
 The latter, now a full species, is not only a wintering visitor to Morocco but probably mainly a passage migrant wintering further south in West Africa (see Piot & Blanc 2017).

 There have been no known records of the two subspecies of the Eastern Subalpine Warbler (the redefined cantillans breeding in C. and S. Italy and Sicily and albistriata breeding further east) in Morocco.

 During a bird ringing session at Merzouga, south-east Morocco, three presumed Eastern Subalpine Warblers of the albistriata subspecies were caught and ringed on 12 March 2019.
 A fourth individual was caught and ringed later.
 The ringing operation is organized by the Catalan Ornithological Institute and other partners and headed by Marc Illa.
 These would be the first know records of this taxon in Morocco.